Recipe: Oyster Chowder with Shrimp and Bacon

 A baguette or oyster crackers as an accompaniment

 Slice the leek, dice the potato and mince the parsley on a large cutting board into individual piles.
-Measure out the thyme, salt, flour, half and half, clam juice, oysters, shrimp, butter, and bacon.
+Measure out the thyme, salt, flour, half and half, clam juice, oysters, shrimp, butter and bacon.

 Heat a medium saucepan over medium-high heat and cook the bacon until crispy, about 2 minutes.
-Transfer the bacon to a plate, crumble when cool, and set aside.
+Transfer the bacon to a plate, crumble when cool and set aside.

-Ladle the soup into heated bowls and garnish them with a sprinkle of the cayenne.
+Ladle the soup into heated bowls and garnish them with a sprinkle of cayenne.
 Serve with the baguette or oyster crackers.

 Cook Time: 1 hour